dask/dask/docs/source/dashboard.rst

    client = Client()  # start distributed scheduler locally. client

-In a Jupyter Notebook or Jupyter Lab session displaying the client object will show the dashboard address as following.
+In a Jupyter Notebook or JupyterLab session displaying the client object will show the dashboard address as following:

 .. figure:: images/dashboard_link.png
     :alt: Client html repr displaying the dashboard link on a JupyterLab session.

 The address of the dashboard will be displayed if you are in a Jupyter Notebook, or, if you are in a terminal or IPython, it can be queried from ``client.dashboard_link``.
-By default, when starting a scheduler n your local machine the dashboard will be served at ``http://localhost:8787/status``, you can type this address into your browser to access the dashboard but may be served elsewhere if port 8787 is taken.
+By default, when starting a scheduler on your local machine the dashboard will be served at ``http://localhost:8787/status``.
+You can type this address into your browser to access the dashboard, but may be directed elsewhere if port 8787 is taken.
 You can also configure the address by passing options to the scheduler, see ``dashboard_address`` in `LocalCluster <https://docs.dask.org/en/stable/deploying-python.html#reference>`__